ceari/edacc_web/specification.rst

 as defined by the organizers in the previous phase.

 *Benchmark submission:*
-Every registered user can submit benchmarks that can be used by the organizers in the competition or in the testing phase (see below).
+Every registered user can submit benchmarks through the web interface that can be used by the organizers in the competition or in the testing phase (see below).
 A benchmark has to be categorized by the user in two ways:

 - User source class: Used to specify the origin of a benchmark.
 A user can either